controlorigins/documents/website/assets/markdown/SourceCode/SourceCodeManagement.md

    - As your small company grows, SCM provides a solid foundation for scaling your development efforts, accommodating more developers and complex projects.

-1. **Code Reusability:**

-   - SCM enables you to create libraries or components that can be reused across projects, saving time and maintaining consistency.

-1. **Security:**

-   - Access Control: You can define who has access to the codebase and what level of access they have, ensuring data security and code integrity.

 In summary, even for small companies with a limited number of developers, SCM offers numerous advantages, including improved collaboration, code quality, and disaster recovery.
 It also fosters a more organized and efficient development process, setting the stage for future growth and scalability.

 ## Migrating to GIT